-- WiSP2 Joint Industry Project (with BlueRoute performance prediction) - ITTC Committee on Performance of Wind Powered and Wind Assisted Ships - Optiwise EU Research project to rethink ship design and operations.
+- WiSP3 JIP to gather data for better standards (with BlueRoute prediction tool). - ITTC Committee on Wind Powered and Wind Assisted Ships - Optiwise EU Research project to rethink ship design and operations. - Natural Propulsion Seminar as part of the Blue Week to develop new projects.